Reviewing Greenlane (NASDAQ:GNLN) & Core & Main (NYSE:CNM)

-Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the superior investment?
-We will contrast the two businesses based on the strength of their earnings, risk, analyst recommendations, profitability, valuation, dividends and institutional ownership.
+Greenlane (NASDAQ:GNLN) and Core & Main (NYSE:CNM) are both consumer staples companies, but which is the better investment?
+We will compare the two businesses based on the strength of their dividends, earnings, valuation, institutional ownership, risk, profitability and analyst recommendations.

+This table compares Greenlane and Core & Main’s revenue, earnings per share (EPS) and valuation.

 Analyst Recommendations

-This is a breakdown of recent ratings for Greenlane and Core & Main, as reported by MarketBeat.
+This is a breakdown of current ratings and recommmendations for Greenlane and Core & Main, as reported by MarketBeat.com.

 |Sell Ratings